An emulator for the Lyman-$\alpha$ forest in beyond-$\Lambda$CDM cosmologies: Simulations

 To create a set of training data for constructing the emulator we present in section \ref{sec:emu}, we run a suite of 30 hydrodynamical simulations using the \texttt{TreeSPH} code \texttt{MP-Gadget}\footnote{\url{https://github.com/MP-Gadget/MP-Gadget}.} \cite{mp-gadget}, a variant of the widely used \texttt{Gadget-2} \cite{Gadget2} with improved parallelisation and gravitational force solver.
 The speed of these simulations is increased using the \texttt{QuickLymanAlpha} option which turns regions of baryon overdensity exceeding $10^3$ and with temperatures $T < 10^5$ K into stars.
 These highly non-linear regions are computationally expensive to evolve but do not contribute to the \lyaf\ \cite{Viel2004b}.
 Our simulation box size is $L=67.5$ Mpc with $768^3$ CDM and baryon particles.
 These values were chosen as a compromise between modelling the low $k_\parallel$ modes that play an important role in cosmological constraints from BOSS data, and modelling the small-scale effects of pressure smoothing of the IGM within computational constraints.

 The simulations start at $z=99$ from initial conditions created using \texttt{MP-GenIC}, which computes initial displacements using the Zel'dovich approximation.
 The baryons and dark matter are initialised on an offset grid using species-specific transfer functions calculated in \texttt{CLASS} \cite{class}.
 Following the simulations presented in ref. \cite{Pedersen2020}, in order to reduce the effects of cosmic variance we adopt the `paired-and-fixed' approach from refs. \cite{Angulo2016,Anderson2018,FVN2018}.
 In this method, the initial amplitudes of the Fourier modes are fixed, with random phases.
-We use the same random seed for all simulations, meaning that the residual cosmic variance after applying the paired-fixed approach is the same in each simulation.
+The same random seed is used for all simulations, meaning that the residual cosmic variance after applying the paired-fixed approach is the same in each simulation.
+We do not include any modelling of AGN feedback.
 We output snapshots at $4>z>2$ at intervals of $\Delta z=0.25$.
 Note that this redshift information is not included in the emulator.
 For each simulation snapshot we calculate the transmitted flux fraction along $500^2$ lines of sight using the postprocessing code ``\texttt{fake\_spectra}''\footnote{\url{https://github.com/sbird/fake_spectra}.} \cite{fakespec}.
 We take the Fourier transform of the flux fraction along each line of sight, and find the average of each Fourier mode to calculate the \pd.
 The line-of-sight resolution is set to $0.05\,\mathrm{Mpc}$, which is high enough to resolve the thermal broadening scale $\sigma_T$ whose distribution is shown in figure \ref{fig:training}.
 Box sizes and flux line-of-sight resolutions are chosen such that our mock \pd\ have the same spacing in $k_\parallel$ for all simulations and snapshots.